 Virtus Global Infrastructure Fund

-Sector allocation had a positive impact on portfolio performance relative to the benchmark.
-The primary drivers were our overweight in energy, which was the top performing sector, and our underweight in communications which lagged both energy and transportation.
-The utilities sector posted the weakest performance, and it was the largest detractor given our overweight position.
-Regional allocation had a slightly negative impact on performance.
-Positive contributions from an overweight in North America and an underweight in Africa/Middle East were more than offset by the negative impacts stemming from underweights in Asia Pacific and Europe.
+Sector allocation during the quarter had a modestly negative impact on portfolio performance relative to the benchmark.
+The primary drivers were our overweight in communications and our underweight in utilities.
+Communications was the second worst performing sector in the portfolio and utilities were the second best.
+Energy and transportation provided a modest offset to the negative allocation affect.
+Regional allocation had a beneficial impact on performance.
+Positive contributions from an overweight in North American and an underweight in Asia Pacific, were partially offset by the overweight in the poorly performing European region.

 Benchmark life performance is reported from 12/31/2004.